Sopranal

 Sopranal is a Belgian singer from the region of Charleroi.
 The nickname "Sopranal" is a portmanteau including Soprano, a French rapper, and the word "anal".

+Style

 His particularity is to sing in Walloon with foul language, combined with humor and self-mockery.
 His songs and his character must be taken as a second degree joke.
 Sopranal became known through his rap video Leffe-Leffe in which he states his fanaticism for the Belgian beer Leffe, which also became the symbol of the singer, since he holds a bottle in each clip.